pydicom/pynetdicom/docs/reference/dul.pdu_primitives.rst

 Protocol Data Units (PDUs) are the message formats exchanged between peer application entities within a layer.
-A PDU consists of protocol control information and user data and are constructed using mandatory fixed fields followed by optional variable fields that contain one or more items and/or sub-items.
+A PDU consists of protocol control information and user data and is constructed using mandatory fixed fields followed by optional variable fields that contain one or more items and/or sub-items.